digineo/mac-printer/README.md

 ## Quickstart

-The `label.pdf` creates a PDF file for each argument passed, i.e.:
+The `label.rb` creates a PDF file for each argument passed, i.e.:

     $ ./label.rb 12:34:56:78:90:AB 00:11:22:33:44:55
     Written 12:34:56:78:90:AB to 1234567890AB.pdf